tfelix/w3shop/README.md

 root = MerkleTree(H(CurrencyToken), [H(Tuble(CollID, ItemID, Price))])
 ```

-When you place an order, the shop will generate you a Merkle Proof of the items you want to purchase, from the data taken from the Ceramic shop descrition document.

 ### Webpage

 The shop software is written with Angular.
-In order to start local developing right away do the following:
+In order to start local developing right away do the following after you checked
+out the repository:

 ```shell
 cd website
 npm run start
 ```

+This sets up a environment where all key components that interact with chain or external infrastructure are mocked.
+So
+you don't need any requirements other then an installed Metamask wallet.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 In case you want to access an example shop you can to to `http://localhost:4200/a2p6bDZmZGR1YjloeGYycTMxMmE1cWp0OXJhM295emI3bHRoc3J0d2huZTB3dTU0aXV2ajg1MmJ3OXd4ZnZz`.